mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 @Weber2019.

-Formal equivalence checking uses formal techniques to verify that two circuits are equivalent in functionality. #TODO("how does this work and cite; Miter circuits, etc")
+Formal equivalence checking uses formal techniques to verify that two circuits are equivalent in functionality. #TODO("how does this work and cite; Miter circuits, etc. particularly focus on miter")

 == RTL fuzzing <section:rtlfuzz>
 In the software world, "fuzzing" refers to a process of randomly generating inputs designed to induce